jacktator/NgSkool_NG/docs/planning.md

 Mainly using [WebStorm](https://www.jetbrains.com/webstorm/) and its plugins to code front-end.

-Mainly using AWS Lambda, REST API and [Postman Collections](https://learning.getpostman.com/docs/postman/collections/creating_collections/) to manage APIs.
+Mainly using [Serverless](serverless.com) and [Postman Collections](https://learning.getpostman.com/docs/postman/collections/creating_collections/) to manage REST APIs.

 # Version Control

 Git & Github.
 Plan is to create branches for features, and merge to master only for CI/CD.

+However since I'm flying solo, I'm gonna commit directly to master.

 # Deployment